 Rim Drive Map from NPS Plan Your Visit

-Links to More Rim Drive Info:
+More Rim Drive Info:

 Crater Lake Rim Drive (Crater Lake Institute) – The 33-mile Rim Drive has more than 20 scenic overlooks.
 From mid-October until mid-June, the north entrance and Rim Drive are closed to the public due to deep snow and ice buildups along the road.
 Rim Drive around the east side of the lake can be closed earlier than mid-October and may not open until July.